samlown/couch_tap/README.md

 Ruby's fast and simple sequel library is used to provide the connection to the database.
 This library can also be used for migrations.

+A simplified approach to document to row conversion is taken, so each incoming document from a change is first completely deleted, and then re-created.
+This makes things much easier when trying to deal with multi-layer documents and one-to-many table relationships.

 ## A Couch Tap Project